 HA-300 in 1/72 scale: building the A&A models kit

-This supersonic fighter designated HA-300 featured a highly swept wing of 57.5 degrees with an extremely small wing-chord ratio (t/c) of only 3 % and wing span of only 5.84 m.
+This supersonic fighter designated HA-300 featured a highly swept wing of 57.5 degrees with an extremely small wing thickness - chord ratio (t/c) of only 3 % and wing span of only 5.84 m.

-Almost 30 years later in 1999 the German aircraft company DASA bought the surviving Helwan HA-300 "V-1" prototype.
-It was restored during 4 years and put on display in the Deutsches Museum at the Flugwerft in Oberschleissheim.
+Almost 50 years later in 1999 the German aircraft company DASA bought the surviving Helwan HA-300 "V-1" prototype.
+It was restored during four years and is now put on proud display in the Deutsches Museum at the Flugwerft in Oberschleissheim.

 The new kit brand A&A Models released a small 1/72 kit #7207 of the Helwan HA-300 in 2018.

 It is a very well engineered and detailed kit with about 68 parts, an etched metal fret and paint masks.
 A closed and open canopy is provided.
 The instructions are very well executed as well and a very nice decal sheet provides markings in 2 variations with an aluminium scheme and including the scheme at the Deutsches Museum at Flugwerft Schleissheim.

 It is clear that the real aircraft in the Deutsches Museum was inspected and measured by A&A models.
 The kit is very good and accurate.
 The ejection seat is well detailed and all gear bays have ribs and details as well.

 Hardly any filler is required, some at the lower wing root joints and the small gaps in the interior and wheel bays were closed up with white glue.
 The lower fuselage shows a fence for which I think also an etched metal part #Z20 is provided.